jundalisay/sp/content/en/research/sciences/warp-drive/part-1.md

 8
 condition (14) holds, we will have:

-(17)
-It is now clear that T can be made as small as we want by increasing the value of a .
+`T` can be made as small as we want by increasing the value of a .
 Since a round trip will only take twice as long, we find that we can be back in star A after an arbitrarily small proper time, both from the point of view of the spaceship and from the point of view of the star.

 The spaceship will then be able to travel much faster than the speed of light.

-However, as we have seen, it will always remain on a timelike trajectory, that is, inside its local light-cone: light itself is also being pushed by the distortion of spacetime.
+However, it will always remain on a timelike trajectory as inside its local light-cone.

+Light itself is also being pushed by the distortion of spacetime.

 A propulsion mechanism based on such a local distortion of spacetime just begs to be given the familiar name of the “warp drive” of science fiction.

-The metric I have just described has one important drawback, however: it violates all three energy conditions (weak, dominant and strong [3]).
+This metric has one important drawback -- it violates all three energy conditions (weak, dominant and strong [3]).

 Both the weak and the dominant energy conditions require the energy density to be positive for all observers.
 If one calculates the Einstein tensor from the metric (8), and uses the fact that the four-velocity of the Eulerian observers is given by: